-Since 2013, we have completed more than 9,100 free cataract surgeries and given 36,600 eyeglasses to isolated and vulnerable communities in Kenya, Sierra Leone, Zambia, Cameroon, Senegal, and Burkina Faso.
+Since 2013, we have completed more than 9,700 free cataract surgeries and given 36,850 pairs of eyeglasses to isolated and vulnerable communities in Kenya, Sierra Leone, Zambia, Cameroon, Senegal, and Burkina Faso.

-Satellite hospitals Amrita Hospitals run five satellite charitable hospitals: three in Kerala, one in Mysore, and one in the Andaman Islands.
+Satellite hospitals Amrita Hospitals run five satellite charitable hospitals: two in Kerala, two in Karnataka, and one in the Andaman Islands.
 The hospitals serve populations that would otherwise not have easy access to quality healthcare.
 All treatment is given free of charge.

-Telemedicine Amrita Hospitals operate four Mobile Telemedicine Units, the size of a city bus, which bring sophisticated medical care to remote areas.
+Telemedicine Amrita Hospitals operate five Mobile Telemedicine Units, the size of a city bus, which bring sophisticated medical care to remote areas.
 Through this telemedicine network, Amrita Hospitals offer specialised medical consultations to care centres and hospitals in rural areas.
 The units are also ready to respond when disasters strike.

-Targeted public health initiatives for troubled populations
+Targeted public health for troubled populations

-We provide family-oriented health education and train government-employed community health workers.
-In villages, we have trained local women in basic healthcare, as they are already trusted within the community and as women, they can better connect with pregnant women and adolescent girls.
+We provide family-oriented health education and train governmentemployed community health workers.
+In villages, we have trained local women in basic healthcare, as they are trusted within the community and as women, they can better connect with pregnant women and adolescent girls.